 Hon.
 David Joanasie: Thank you, Mr. Speaker.
 I thank the member for that question.
-The 6,000 square foot lease to own Qagiariit NCC office building in Gjoa Haven was occupied by several Government of Nunavut departments that got destroyed by fire, and resulting from that Real Property Division established a new interim lease to house the second floor of the CAP building in Gjoa Haven, and this is a temporary measure to allow for office space for those that were displaced.
+The 6,000 square foot lease to own the Qaggiariit NCC office building in Gjoa Haven was occupied by several Government of Nunavut departments that got destroyed by fire, and resulting from that, our Property Division established a new interim lease to house the second floor of the CAP building in Gjoa Haven, and this is a temporary measure to allow for office space for those that were displaced.

-As a lease to own building, there was an amendment to the arrangement entered into, in order for the building owner, which is the Nunavut NCC Properties Limited to carry out the reconstruction of the lost office building, and this lease agreement was effective in March 24, 2023.
+As a lease-to-own building, there was an amendment to the arrangement entered into, in order for the building owner, which is the Nunavut NCC Properties Ltd. to carryout the reconstruction of the lost office building, and this lease agreement was effective on March 24, 2023.
 Thank you, Mr. Speaker.